 The Future of Mineral Champagnes

-Climate change also presents new challenges for minerality.
+Climate change also poses new challenges to minerality.
 Warmer temperatures could overshadow the fine mineral notes.
-It becomes all the more important to find sites and techniques that will enable these unique taste experiences in the future as well.
+It becomes all the more important to find sites and techniques that will enable these unique taste experiences even in the future.

 As The Champagne Guy, I can only encourage everyone: Try mineral champagnes!
 They may not be immediately accessible like fruit-forward cuvées, but they offer a depth and complexity that's addictive.
-Minerality is terroir in the glass — it doesn't get more pure or direct than that.
+Minerality is terroir in the glass, it doesn't get purer or more direct than that.